-February is upon us, Valentine’s Day is around the corner and love is in the air.
-Another season of romance is descending on our beloved Guangzhou – a town that is no stranger to tales of sweet amour.
-What follows is a super sad true love story, set right here in old Canton.
+Valentine’s Day is upon us, and love is in the air.
+Another season of romance is descending, and it is time to visit Guangzhou – a town that is no stranger to tales of sweet amour.
+What follows is a super sad true love story, set in Old Canton.

 The year was 1924.
 His name was Ho Chi Minh and he had just stepped off the slow boat from Vladivostok.
 This communist Casanova had traveled the world working as a kitchen helper on ships, honing his socialist politics, and was in town on official Comintern business.
-Ho would live nearly three years in our fair city, organizing for the liberation of his homeland from the French and lecturing revolutionary Vietnamese expats at the Whampoa Military Academy.
+Ho would live nearly three years in Canton, now Guangzhou, organizing for the liberation of his homeland from the French and lecturing revolutionary Vietnamese expats at the Whampoa Military Academy.

 In 1926, the pair had the honor of tying the knot at Taiping Koon, the same historic Beijing Lu restaurant where Zhou Enlai wed his wifey the previous year.
 Even today, Guangzhouers can enjoy saucy beefsteaks in its hallowed halls.